 - Make sure you have a portable emergency kit in the car.

 - If you do not have a car, plan how you will leave if needed.
-Make arrangements with family, friends or your local emergency management office to see what resources may be available.
+Decide with family, friends or your local emergency management office to see what resources may be available.

 During an Evacuation